UPR Outreach Applied Sciences Symposium with Unique Brains Organization

 BioXFEL is dedicated to sharing resources with underserved communities to help engage them in all types of activities within the Science and Technology Center.
-We are focused on creating an inclusive environment that encourages participation and advancement of minorities that are underrepresented in STEM fields.
+We are focused on creating an inclusive environment that encourages participation and advancement of minorities underrepresented in STEM fields.
+Many of our initiatives are focused on the students of Puerto Rico, but we are also involved with many other groups and institutions.

 These activities will be occurring throughout the year and are listed below.